NATO bombing of Yugoslavia: Naval

 NATO naval forces operated in the Adriatic Sea.
 The Royal Navy sent a substantial task force that included the aircraft carrier HMS Invincible, which operated Sea Harrier FA2 fighter jets.
 The RN also deployed destroyers and frigates, and the Royal Fleet Auxiliary (RFA) provided support vessels, including the aviation training/primary casualty receiving ship RFA Argus.
 It was the first time the RN used cruise missiles in combat, fired from the nuclear fleet submarine HMS Splendid.

 The Italian Navy provided a naval task force that included the aircraft carrier Giuseppe Garibaldi, a frigate (Maestrale) and a submarine (Sauro class).

 The United States Navy provided a naval task force that included the aircraft carrier USS Theodore Roosevelt, USS Vella Gulf, and the amphibious assault ship USS Kearsarge.

 The French Navy provided the aircraft carrier Foch and escorts.
 The German Navy deployed the frigate Rheinland-Pfalz and Oker, an Oste-class fleet service ship, in the naval operations.

-The Netherlands sent the submarine HNLMS Dolfijn to uphold trade embargoes off the coast of Yugoslavia.
+The Royal Netherlands Navy sent the submarine HNLMS Dolfijn to uphold trade embargoes off the coast of Yugoslavia.